BuildingBasic19/Guess-the-number-game-in-python/README.md

 # Guess the Number Game

-A simple command-line game developed in Java where the computer randomly selects a number, and the player attempts to guess it.
+A simple command-line game developed in Python where the computer randomly selects a number, and the player attempts to guess it.
 After each guess, the program provides feedback indicating whether the guess is too high or too low until the correct number is found.

-This project was built to practice Java programming fundamentals, loops, conditional statements, user input, and random number generation.
+This project was built to practice Python programming fundamentals, loops, conditional statements, user input, and random number generation.

 ## Features